 Do you know what a Japanophile or Japanophilia is?
-A lot of people like anime and manga, so they tend to call themselves "Otaku”.
-But as already said in another post, the meaning of this word in Japan is not very well seen.
-Incidentally, this term tends to be used as a form of deprecation by the Japanese.
+Many people like anime and mangas, so they tend to call themselves "Otakus".
+But as mentioned in another post, the meaning of this word in Japan is not very well regarded.
+In fact, this term tends to be used as a form of depreciation by the Japanese.

 On the other hand, there are people who like Japanese culture, people, history, among others.
 And yet some insist on calling themselves “Otaku”.
 But after this post, if you are one of those people, you will have another term for yourself.